saket/telephoto/docs/zoomableimage/recipes.md

 ### Grabbing downloaded images

 **Low resolution** drawables can be accessed by using request listeners.
-These images are down-sampled by your image loading library to fit in memory and are good enough for simple use-cases such as [color extraction](https://developer.android.com/training/material/palette-colors).
+These images are down-sampled by your image loading library to fit in memory and are suitable for simple use-cases such as [color extraction](https://developer.android.com/training/material/palette-colors).

 === "Coil"
     ```kotlin